-Statements of Net Position - DART's total assets and deferred outflows of resources exceeded total liabilities by \$1,718,914 and \$1,450,941 as of September 30, 2022 and 2021, respectively.
-The largest portion of this excess was unrestricted net assets in FY 2022 (51 percent) and net investment in capital assets (capital assets less related outstanding debt) in FY 2021 (58 percent).
-DART uses unrestricted net assets for anything other than net investment in capital assets and debt service.
+Statements of Net Position - DART's total assets and deferred outflows of resources exceeded total liabilities by \$1,652,976 and \$1,719,889 as of September 30, 2023 and 2022, respectively.
+The largest portion of this excess in FY 2023 and FY2022 was unrestricted net assets (51 percent in both years).
 DART uses these capital assets to provide public transportation services to customers and member jurisdictions; consequently, these assets are not available for future spending.
-Although DART's investments in capital assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be obtained from other sources such as sales and use tax and farebox revenues, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although DART's investments in capital assets are reported net of related debt, it should be noted the resources needed to repay this debt must be obtained from other sources such as sales and use tax and farebox revenues, since the capital assets themselves cannot be used to liquidate these liabilities.